JefoGao/Resource_Generalized-Linear-Models/Chapter04/README.md

 Overall, the Fisher Scoring algorithm is a useful alternative to the Newton-Raphson method for estimating maximum likelihood parameters in GLMs.
 It is particularly useful for large datasets or models with singular or nearly singular Hessian matrices.

+## :herb: 4.4 Iterative Reweighted Least Squares (IRLS)

+Iterative Reweighted Least Squares (IRLS) is another algorithm used to estimate the maximum likelihood estimates in generalized linear models (GLMs).
+IRLS is a gradient descent algorithm that iteratively computes the weights for each observation and updates the estimates of the coefficients until convergence is achieved.

+### :apple: 4.4.1 Algorithm

+The steps for IRLS are as follows:

+1. Initialize the coefficients $\beta$ (e.g., using maximum likelihood estimates from the saturated model or the method of moments)
+2. Compute the fitted values $\hat{y}$ using the current coefficients $\beta$
+3. Compute the working response $z$ as $z = X\beta + \frac{y-\hat{y}}{g'(\hat{y})}$ where $g'$ is the first derivative of the link function
+4. Compute the weights $w$ as $w = \frac{1}{\text{var}(y_i)} = \frac{1}{\text{var}(g^{-1}(\mu_i))} = \frac{1}{g''(\mu_i) \cdot V(\mu_i)}$ where $V(\mu_i)$ is the variance function of the distribution and $g''$ is the second derivative of the link function
+5. Compute the weighted least squares estimate of the coefficients $\beta$ as $\beta_{new} = (X^TWX)^{-1}X^TWz$
+6. If the difference between the current and updated coefficients is smaller than a specified tolerance, stop.
+Otherwise, go back to step 2.

+### :apple: 4.4.2 Intuition

+The intuition behind IRLS is that it is a weighted least squares algorithm, where the weights are chosen to reflect the variance of each observation.
+In particular, observations with smaller variance are given more weight in the computation of the updated estimates of the coefficients.
+This means that IRLS gives more weight to observations that are more informative, and less weight to observations that are noisy or less informative.

+The working response $z$ is used to adjust for the discrepancy between the observed response $y$ and the fitted values $\hat{y}$, and to weight the observations according to their variance.
+The weights are used to down-weight observations with high variance, which can cause the estimates of the coefficients to be biased.

+### :apple: 4.4.3 Advantages and Disadvantages

+The advantages of IRLS are:

+- It can handle a wide range of distribution families, including non-normal distributions
+- It is computationally efficient and scales well to large datasets
+- It can handle missing data by using only the available data to update the estimates of the coefficients

+The disadvantages of IRLS are:

+- It can be sensitive to the initial values of the coefficients, and may converge to local optima
+- It may not converge for some datasets, particularly those with a large number of outliers or influential observations
+- It can be difficult to diagnose convergence problems or assess the quality of the estimates

+In summary, IRLS is a popular algorithm for estimating the maximum likelihood estimates in GLMs, particularly for models with non-normal distributions or missing data.
+It is a computationally efficient algorithm that iteratively updates the estimates of the coefficients using a weighted least squares approach.
+However, it can be sensitive to the initial values of the coefficients and may not converge for some datasets.